bengolder/gh-svg/README.md

 2. SVG can be easily read and edited by most vector editing software, including Adobe Illustrator and many open source softwares. style information can be easily embedded in the geometry, or can be adjusted with a style sheet
 3. SVG is dynamic.
 This means I can create geometry with Rhino with embedded hypertext links, or I can use Javascript to display information when someone hovers their mouse over the geometry.
-4. You could probably make some really neat stuff if you combined it with something like [d3.js](http://mbostock.github.com/d3/).
-For example, you could create a display the reads attributes embedded into the geometry and displays them to the user when they mouse over something.